 The point of this discussion is that, while accreditation sounds good on paper, it really doesn't mean much with regard to degrees and courses that are outside of an academic university or college setting.
 There is no such thing as accreditation in the traditional sense for metaphysical schools.
 In fact, many established academic institutions do not have federal accreditation.

 ICMH schools including IMHS are privately accredited but are not federally accredited.
 Therefore, students cannot use federal grants, student loans, or military funding for their IMHS degree tuition.
-For students with a genuine financial need, we offer a Hardship Scholarship Program with a reduced tuition rate.
+However, we do offer scholarship programs with reduced tuition rates in an effort to help as many as possible to get the education they desire.

 While accreditation is important to some people, prospective students of metaphysics degrees are encouraged to consider a particular school's policies on quality, and focus on whether the curriculum meets their individual needs.
 And by the way, this honest and forthright discussion of accreditation is just one more reason to choose IMHS for your metaphysics degree.